freistli/AdvancedRAG/blogs/IntegrateCSVQEtoCopilotStudio.md

 Thanks to [LLamaIndex Pandas Query Engine](https://docs.llamaindex.ai/en/stable/examples/query_engine/pandas_query_engine/), which provides a good idea of understanding data frame data through natural language way.
 However to verify its performance among others and integrate to existing Enterprise environment, such as Copilot Studio or other user facing services, it definitely needs AI service developing experience and takes certain learning curve and time efforts from POC to Production.

-[Advanced RAG Service](https://techcommunity.microsoft.com/t5/modern-work-app-consult-blog/exploring-the-advanced-rag-retrieval-augmented-generation/ba-p/4197836) supports 6 latest advacned indexing techs including CSV Query Eninge, with it developers can leverage it to shorten development POC stage, and achieve Production purpose.
+[Advanced RAG Service](https://techcommunity.microsoft.com/t5/modern-work-app-consult-blog/exploring-the-advanced-rag-retrieval-augmented-generation/ba-p/4197836) supports 6 latest advanced indexing techs including CSV Query Eninge, with it developers can leverage it to shorten development POC stage, and achieve Production purpose.
 Here is detail step to step guideline:

 ## POC Stage